-Local storage can reach capacity when non-persistent data, such as temporary table and log files, are stored in the local storage.
+Local storage can reach capacity when you store non-persistent data, like temporary table and log files, in the local storage.
 Check if you have ALTER TABLE commands running or if you are storing excessive temporary tables.
 By optimizing ALTER commands and temporary tables, you can lower local storage usage.
-Run a command similar to the following multiple times to see the number of temporary tables on your instance:
+Run a command like this multiple times to see the number of temporary tables on your instance:

 SHOW GLOBAL STATUS LIKE 'created_tmp%tables';

-To monitor the number of temp tables created during specific time range, you can enable GoSH.
-This allows you to store the server status variables in tables that you can review later for future analysis.
+To monitor the number of temporary tables created during a specific time range, you can enable GoSH.
+This allows you to store the server status variables in tables that you can review later for further analysis.

 Review the Amazon CloudWatch metric for FreeableMemory to determine how much free memory is available.
-Then, check to see if your space is consumed by audit logs, general logs, or slow query logs.
+Then, check to see if audit logs, general logs, or slow query logs are consuming your space.
 You can monitor the local storage space associated with the Aurora instance by using the CloudWatch metric for FreeLocalStorage.
-For more information, see Monitoring Amazon Aurora DB Cluster Metrics.
+For more information, see Monitoring metrics in an Amazon Aurora cluster.

 If you need more storage space, you can increase the amount of your local storage.
 To increase your local storage, you must increase your DB instance class.
-For more information, see Changing Your DB Instance Class.
+For more information, see Aurora DB instance classes.

 You can also increase the values for the parameters max_heap_table_size and tmp_table_size.
-Modifying these parameters can decrease the amount of data that spills to the disk, which can lower the amount of local storage that's used.
+Modifying these parameters can decrease the amount of data that spills to the disk, which can lower the amount of local storage that is used.
 You can modify these parameters in the parameter group that's attached to your instance.
-For more information, see Modifying Parameters in a DB Parameter Group.
+For more information, see Working with parameter groups.

 ERROR 1114 table full

-When MySQL performs operations, such as ALTER TABLE, an intermediate temporary table is created with the new schema.
+When MySQL performs operations, such as ALTER TABLE, it creates an intermediate temporary table with the new schema.
 MySQL then loads data into the intermediate table before deleting the old table.
 The intermediate table might use local storage.
 If the intermediate table requires more storage than is available, you might receive the following error:

 "ERROR 1114 (HY000): The table 'table-name' is full"

-To resolve this error, you can increase local storage by scaling up the instance temporarily.
+To resolve this error, increase local storage by scaling up the instance, temporarily.
 After the ALTER TABLE operation is complete, you can scale down the instance class.
 To increase your local storage, you must increase your Aurora instance class.
-For more information, see Changing Your DB Instance Class.
+For more information, see Aurora DB instance classes.